BCDevOps/openshift-developer-tools/bin/README.md

 At a minimum this file should contain definitions for your `PROJECT_NAMESPACE`, `GIT_URI`, and `GIT_REF` all of which should be setup to be overridable.

+*When using the Component Project Structure you will also need to override `PROJECT_OS_DIR`.*  Refer to the Full Component Project Structure Example for details.

 **For Example:**
 ```
 export PROJECT_NAMESPACE=${PROJECT_NAMESPACE:-devex-von-permitify}